anton-bannykh/kotlin-native/OBJC_INTEROP.md

 Objective-C supports "lightweight generics" defined on classes, with a relatively limited feature set.
 Swift can import generics defined on classes to help provide additional type information to the compiler.

-Generic feature support for Obj-C and Swift differ from Kotlin, so the translation will inevitably lose some information, but the features supported retain meaningful information.
+Generic feature support for Objective-C and Swift differ from Kotlin, so the translation will inevitably lose some information, but the features supported retain meaningful information.

 #### Limitations